vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-midst of a picture of a lotus having eight petals with flowers &c. to the accompaniment of Rg.
+midst of a picture of a lotus having eight petals with flowers &c. to the accompaniment of R̥g.
 X. 90, then homa; donate a cow; for a year; he secures all desires; Vi.
 Dh.
 III.
 225.

 1-9.
 Hanūnat-jayantimon Cai. śu.
 15. Hayapañcami or Huyapūjārra'a-on Cai.
 5th Uccaihśravas